sourav-bk/Golang/Goroutines&Channel.md

 - ***Receive-only:*** <-chan T (the arrow points out of the chan).

 Channel has been closed using close() function.
-No values can be sent after closing  but  Receivers can still read remaining values after close.
+No values can be sent after closing., but Receivers can still read remaining values after close.
 Channel close() Used to signal completion.

 - ### Type of Channel